 - (2) Reverse-power protection - (A) For d.c. generators arranged to operate in parallel, in addition to the requirement of (1), an instantaneous reverse-current protection, operating at a fixed value of reverse-current within the limits of 2 % to 15 % of the rated current of generators, is to be provided.
-This requirement, however, does not apply to the reverse-current generated from load side, e.g. cargo winch motors, etc. - (B) For a.c. generators arranged to operate in parallel, in addition to the requirement in (1), a reverse-power protection, with time delay, selected and set within the limits of 2 % to 15 % of full load to a value fixed in accordance with the characteristics of the prime mover, is to be provided. - (3) Undervoltage protection measures are to be taken to prevent the generator breaker from closing if the generator is not generating and to prevent the generator remaining connected to the busbars if voltage collapses.
+This requirement, however, does not apply to the reverse-current generated from load side, e.g. cargo winch motors, etc. - (B) For a.c. generators arranged to operate in parallel, in addition to the requirement in (1), a reverse-power protection, with time delay, selected and set within the limits of 2 % to 15 % of full load to a value fixed in accordance with the characteristics of the prime mover, is to be provided.

+For generators arranged for parallel operation with one another or with shore power feeder, measures are to be taken to prevent the generator breaker from closing if the generator is not generating and to prevent the generator remaining connected to the busbars if voltage collapses.
 In the case of an undervoltage release provided for this purpose, the operation is to be instantaneous when preventing closure of the braker, but is to be delayed for discrimination purposes when tripping a breaker.